johanaspegren/kiri/README.md

 ## 🧠 What is KIRI Core?

-KIRI Core stands for:

-**Kernel for Interactive Robotic Intelligence**
+Kernel for Interactive Robotic Intelligence**

 It is the underlying framework that powers KIRI's: